 Remember to check the speed of the equipment before you purchase it.
 See if the time taken to get the job done is faster than what it would take to do it manually.
 If you are working in a fast-paced, high order volume kitchen, then the equipment should not take a lot of time for operations.

 Proper maintenance ensures the longevity of the equipment and improves efficiency.
 While purchasing the restaurant equipment, ask about the maintenance required for it.
 Ask the dealer how frequently the equipment needs to service, and if the supplier would be providing it.
 Once you purchase the equipment, create a schedule.
 Apart from this, create a cleaning schedule as well.
-There are certain equipment that need to be cleaned daily, such as kitchen tops and counters, while some can be cleaned on a weekly basis.
+There are specific types of equipment that need to be cleaned daily, such as kitchen tops and counters, while some can be cleaned every week.

 7. Energy Efficiency

-You must choose restaurant equipment that is energy efficient even if it means shelling a few extra bucks.
-The electricity cost to operate the equipment is a recurring one and would add to the monthly restaurant costs; hence the equipment should not consume a lot of energy.
+You must choose those types of equipment that are energy efficient.
+The electricity cost to operate e is a recurring one and would add to the monthly restaurant costs; hence the equipment should not consume a lot of energy.

 Stainless Steel: Stainless steel is the most recommended material for purchasing foodservice equipment.
 It is resistant to corrosion and discoloration, although quite expensive.
 It is also a popular choice for kitchen utensils.

 Galvanized Steel: Galvanized steel is steel coated with zinc.
 Although reliable, galvanized steel is not recommended for counters that get wet as the zinc coating eventually chips and exposes the steel to rust.

 Wood: Avoid wooden equipment in the areas that are prone to get wet as they absorb moisture.
 You can go for laminated wooden service counters since they are attractive and can be used in the customer service area.

 9. Purchasing New or Used Equipment